nyangshawbin/ws_moveit/robot/README.md

 This repo contains a work-in-progress project which documents MoveIt motion planning on a custom 6-DOF robot simulated in Gazebo.
 Currently, it has the following features:
 1. [Demo Package](#demo)
    * Visualize robot's joints through Rviz GUI slider.
-   * Publish joint goal position to Gazebo robot.
+   * Publish joint goal position directly to Gazebo robot.

 2. [Moveit Package](#moveit)
    * Execute motion planning from MoveIt to Gazebo robot.